 - The body's smell transmits signals.
 (Mainly to the opposite sex.)

-- In response to stress or fear, sweating is a nervous system mechanism designed to keep people alert.
+- In response to stress or fear, sweating helps keep people alert.